gabrielcostasilva/vue-file-upload/README.md

 # Vue File Upload
 This project exemplifies the file upload feature with Vue.

-Please note that the main branch does not implement any Vue feature.
-The ideia is that we start from the very basic to more elaborated implementations.
+This project is not based in any particular tutorial, but the Spring Boot app is based on [Escuela Technologies' YouTube video](https://www.youtube.com/watch?v=tW390W7M6TM).

-This branch is not based in any particular tutorial, but the Spring Boot app is based on [Escuela Technologies' YouTube video](https://www.youtube.com/watch?v=tW390W7M6TM).
+**This branch** introduces the Vue feature for uploading the file.
+In addition, the Spring Boot app adds CORS configuration, necessary for enabling the request from the Vue app.

 ## Project Overview